nicorp96/Action-Image-Prediction-AIP/doc/GAN_Residual.md

 ## Auxiliary Classifier GAN (AC-GAN):

-In AC-GANs, the discriminator not only outputs the probability of the data being real or fake but also tries to predict the conditioning information (TCP coordinates in your case).
+In AC-GANs, the discriminator not only outputs the probability of the data being real or fake but also tries to predict the conditioning information.

 ## Projection-Based Conditioning: